 Concord Academy students in an MLK Day student-led workshop.

-The Community and Equity team works to engage faculty and staff in exploring the roles they play in building an inclusive and equitable learning setting for CA students and in presenting a multicultural curriculum.
+The C&E team engages faculty and staff in exploring the roles they play in building an inclusive and equitable learning setting for CA students and in presenting a multicultural curriculum.

 The Community and Equity Team

-The Community and Equity team at CA brings together several classroom teachers, each of whom draws inspiration and understanding from the energy of the school’s dynamic academic environment, and from committed teacher, student, and collegial relationships within the school.
-The team works in close cooperation with the dean of students and community life and with two students elected by their peers to serve as coheads of diversity.
-Soliciting broad input and involvement, the Community and Equity team collaborates with the larger school community to shepherd and advance CA’s diversity ideals.
+The Community and Equity team at CA brings together several classroom teachers, each of whom draws inspiration and understanding from the energy of the school’s dynamic academic environment and from committed teacher, student, and collegial relationships within the school.
+The team works in close cooperation with the dean of students and community life and with two students elected by their peers to serve as co-heads of diversity.
+Soliciting broad input and involvement, the C&E team collaborates with the larger school community to shepherd and advance CA’s diversity ideals.